panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 collection.isEmpty(); // throws "TypeError: this.items is undefined"
 ```

-When permorming a method invocation `collection.isEmpty()` JavaScript throws a `TypeError this.items is undefined`.
-All because `this` inside of the arrow function equals to `window` (when running in a browser).
+When performing a method invocation `collection.isEmpty()` JavaScript throws a `"TypeError this.items is undefined"`.
+All because `this` inside of the arrow function equals to the global object, particularly `window` when running in a browser.

 ### Cannot be a constructor

-When you define a function using a function declaration, you can easily use it as a [constructor](/gentle-explanation-of-this-in-javascript/#4-constructor-invocation) of instances:
+A regular function can be a [constructor](/gentle-explanation-of-this-in-javascript/#4-constructor-invocation) of instances:

 ```javascript
 function User(name) {